Connecting Landscapes, Protecting Wildlife

 OUR TEAM // OUR STORY // OUR PROJECTS

 The Vital Ground Foundation is a charitable 501(c)3 organization and an accredited land trust.

 Our mission is to protect and restore North America’s grizzly bear populations for future generations by conserving wildlife habitat and by supporting programs that reduce conflicts between bears and humans.

-We imagine connected landscape from Yellowstone to Canada in which bears and other wide-ranging wildlife have room to roam safely between wild strongholds.
+We imagine a connected landscape from Yellowstone into Canada in which bears and other wide-ranging wildlife have room to roam safely between wild strongholds.
 Connecting large blocks of public land with private lands, we envision Vital Ground as the leader in ensuring the survival of grizzly bears in the Northern Rockies.

 Our Approach: Saving the Right Places